wRieDen/deeds/README.md

 # Deeds

-The 'deeds' component is a Home Assistant is a habit / todo tracker for recurring events
+The 'deeds' component is a Home Assistant habit / todo tracker for recurring events

 ## Table of Contents